Police: Man assaults officers responding to robbery in Newport News

 NEWPORT NEWS, Va.
-(WAVY) — A 28-year-old man is facing multiple charges after assaulting police officers responding to a robbery in Newport News over the weekend.
+(WAVY) — A 28-year-old man is facing multiple charges after police say he assaulted officers responding to a robbery in Newport News over the weekend.

 Police were dispatched to the 1500 block of 27th Street for a robbery just after 10 p.m. on Saturday.